 The outcomes will be of interest to those who undertake research and will inform the work of HEFCE and the other UK higher education funding bodies as they prepare future iterations of the Research Excellence Framework.

 As part of the review, we launched a call for evidence to gather views and evidence relating to the use of metrics in research assessment and management.
-The deadline for responses was Monday 30 June.

 The review is being chaired by James Wilsdon, Professor of Science and Democracy at the Science Policy Research Unit (SPRU), University of Sussex.